btucker/llm-apple/README.md

 print(response.text())
 ```

-**Note**: The `input_schema` parameter is optional.
-If not provided, the schema will be auto-generated from the function's type hints.

 #### Tool Types Supported

 Tools can have various parameter signatures:

 **No parameters:**

 ```python
 def get_current_time() -> str:
     """Get the current time."""